 Setting the scene of the principles regarding the processing of personal data

 Obviously there is also a degree of “updating” to be more in line with modern data processing means and activities with the GDPR and the EU wants a far more consistent approach, application and enforcement for organizations in a market reality where big data and personal data are essential in times of digital transformation, data-driven innovation, new technologies such as IoT, and Industry 4.0.

-Still, the principles, rights and freedoms are omnipresent and mentioned in virtually all aspects of the GDPR, whether it concerns the role of the DPO (Data Protection Officer), the rules on consent (informed, freely given, active, etc.) or the ways to demonstrate compliance with the endorsement of security and data practices such as encryption and pseudonymization, the importance of DPIAs, codes of conduct and so forth.
+Still, the principles, rights and freedoms are omnipresent and mentioned in virtually all aspects of the GDPR, whether it concerns the role of the DPO (Data Protection Officer), the rules on consent (informed, freely given, active, etc.) or the ways to demonstrate compliance with the endorsement of cybersecurity and data management practices such as encryption and pseudonymization, the importance of DPIAs, codes of conduct and so forth.